h-tiwari-kusho/api-test-generator/README.md

 # Kusho

-A Neovim plugin for HTTP request management, test case generation, and API testing with Telescope integration.
+A Neovim plugin for HTTP request management, test generation, and API testing with Telescope integration.

 ## Features

 - 🚀 Parse and execute HTTP requests directly from your editor
-- 🧪 Automatic test case generation for API endpoints
+- 🧪 Automatic test generation for API endpoints
 - 🔍 Telescope integration for browsing test suites
 - 📝 Detailed request/response logging
 - 💻 Interactive status window for request processing